ciaraMagAoidh/data-visualisation-belfast-trees/markdown/intro_setup.md

 # Intro to workshop

 # Setup
-We will be using Google colab.
-What it is and why
+We will be using Google CoLab for today's challenge.
+A CoLab notebook is an interactive environment that allows you to easily write Python and use Python libraries, ideal for Data Science and Visualisation projects.
+If you're new to CoLab, you can learn more about it [here](https://colab.research.google.com/notebooks/intro.ipynb#)

 New to Python?
-Check out these resources!
+Check out our previous event on [Python for beginners:](https://docs.google.com/document/d/1K4e8VWE83uUTfhmx-06ze06pvv25sWqFmzvT8lTweFM/edit?usp=sharing)

 ## Tasks